varunkn4/insuranceApp/README.md

-# Insurance Application - Sample App working on an AI-based ML Model
+nsurance Application - Sample App working on an AI-based ML Model

 # To run the application, do the following steps: